FairwindsOps/pentagon/docs/overview.md

 ### roles/
 The Ansible roles are installed here by default.
 Set in `config/private/ansible.cfg`.

-### components/
-Components are a work in progress.
-The intended functionality is to provide modularity to portions of the Pentagon ecosystem with a command similar to `pentagon add vpc <name>`.
-This could allow a much more flexible structure while still utilizing the generator functionality of the Pentagon CLI

 ## Extended Layout Description

 ```
 ├── README.md
 ├── ansible-requirements.yml
-├── components/                                                 * components are WIP
 ├── config/                                                     * Configuration Directory
 │   ├── local/                                                  * Local, non-secret configuration and
 │   │   ├── ansible.cfg-default                                   templating code to create private configuration